Does Car Insurance Cover Rental Car Costs?

 Rental reimbursement coverage itself doesn't raise your rates.
 It's the underlying claim that affects your premium at renewal.
 If you file a collision or comprehensive claim and also use your rental reimbursement benefit, your insurer counts one claim, not two.
 Using rental reimbursement doesn't add a separate mark against your record.

-Rental Car Coverage: Frequently Asked Questions
+Rental Car Coverage: FAQ

 Does rental reimbursement cover any rental car I choose?